VineMe-App/vineme2.0/docs/referral-database-operations.md

 ## Overview

 The referral system database operations provide comprehensive tracking and management of user referrals through two main tables:
-- `group_referrals`: For referrals to specific groups
+- `referrals`: For referrals to specific groups
 - `general_referrals`: For general referrals when no specific group fits

 ## Requirements Addressed